gabriele-annese/-computer-science-Notes/CyberSecurity/CTF/HackTheBox/AD/Support.md

 ![[Pasted image 20250622103330.png]]

-to decrypt the base64 string usig XOR alghoritm we need the key value `armando`
+to decrypt the base64 string using XOR algorithm we need the value of **key** variable.
+`armando` is the **key** value

 ![[Pasted image 20250622103439.png]]

-XOR_decryption
+XOR have is bidirectional means the same method to chiper the string will be use to decrypt.
+We can use the same c# fuctions founded in PE file but on my kali machine i prefer to use python.
+This is my python script to decrypt the pasdword

 ```python

 import base64